maartenwijntjes/maartenwijntjes.github.com/index.md

-## About ?
+## About
 I am an assistent prof @ Delft University of Technology, department of Industrial Design Engineering.
-My current interests are visual (and sometimes haptic) perception of material properties.
+I should really finish this page... anyway: if you are looking on a mobile phone do you notice something?

 <!---